Azure/bicep-registry-modules/avm/res/compute/gallery/README.md

 ### Parameter: `images.hyperVGeneration`

-Note: This is a deprecated property, please use the corresponding `hyperVGeneration` instead.
+Note: This is a deprecated property, please use the corresponding `properties.hyperVGeneration` instead.

 - Required: No
 - Type: string

 ### Parameter: `images.isAcceleratedNetworkSupported`

 Specify if the image supports accelerated networking.
-Accelerated networking enables single root I/O virtualization (SR-IOV) to a VM, greatly improving its networking performance.
-This high-performance path bypasses the host from the data path, which reduces latency, jitter, and CPU utilization for the most demanding network workloads on supported VM types.
 Defaults to true.

 - Required: No
 - Type: bool